Assimila/wpl-notebooks/site-indicators.md

 ## Processing

 1. Using the peat extent map as a mask, extract time series from each spatio-temporal dataset.
-   These time series "zonal statistics" provide representative measurements with variance.
+   These time series "zonal statistics" provide representative measurements *with variance*.
 2. Resample / linearly interpolate and align all time series onto a common daily time step.
-3. For each dataset, process the time series into z-scores, which are dimensionless.
+3. For each dataset, calculate daily climatologies.
+4. Compute dimensionless z-scores (standard anomalies) for each variable, relative to its climatology.
-4. Combine the z-scores according to the variable loadings to produce the final peat health indicator.
+5. Combine the z-scores according to the variable loadings to produce the final peat health indicator.

 ### Water level